ankor-io-deprecated/ankor-framework/website/ankorsite/templates/manual/manual-0.4.md

 Ankor enhances the MVVM pattern by closing the client-server gap an thus building an extended pattern that we call *MVSVM* - the *Model View with Sync'ed ViewModel* pattern.

 The Ankor framework promises to take over all that cumbersome tasks for making client and server to communicate.

-## Overview

-### Features

-TBD
+This is achieved by implementing the ViewModel on the server-side and letting Ankor automatically synchronize the ViewModel to the client.
+The ViewModel behaviour is defined on the server-side, the client-side ViewModel only holds the data.
+The synchronization is done bi-directionally by means of change events.

-### Use-cases
+## Ankor Use-cases

 * Complex user interface with sophisticated validation and behaviour
 * High-performance reactive user interface with asynchronous server communication